TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Projection effects in strong lensing observables

 \subsection{Projection effect for a single triaxial lens galaxy}

 In this section, we present an example of the projection effect in the strong lensing observables of individual galaxies.
-We use the deformed truncated SIS profile in Eq.(\ref{eqn:trunc_sis}) as the total mass density profile.
-We assume the viewing angle $(\theta, \phi)$ is isotropic on a sphere, i.e., $\cos \theta \in \mathcal{U}[0, 1]$ and $\phi \in \mathcal{U}[0, \pi]$.
-We project the mass density profile 800 times and calculate the circularized Einstein radius $\theta_E$ and the projected ellipticity $e$.
+We use the deformed truncated SIS profile in Eq. (\ref{eqn:trunc_sis}) as the total mass-density profile.
+We assume the viewing angle $(\theta, \phi)$ is isotropic on a sphere, namely, $\cos \theta \in \mathcal{U}[0, 1]$ and $\phi \in \mathcal{U}[0, \pi]$.
+We project the mass-density profile 800 times and calculate the circularized Einstein radius $\theta_E$ and the projected ellipticity $e$.
 Figure \ref{fig:single_triaxial_projection} is an example with one triaxial ETG.
 Due to the projection effect, the mean of the Einstein radius is slightly different with the Einstein radius of a spherical lens of the same mass.